insamuel/TestRepo37/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [XYZ Code of Conduct](CODE_OF_CONDUCT.md).
+This project is governed by the [XYZ Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## Getting Started